Brett Tomko: San Diego Padres (third stint)

-He signed with the San Diego Padres on June 27, 2008, but was released on September 1.
+On June 27, 2008, after being released by the Royals, Tomko once again signed with the San Diego Padres.
+He pitched in just two games before hitting the disabled list with an elbow strain.
+Tomko was activated on August 19, but was ultimately released on September 1.

 New York Yankees

 On February 13, 2009, the New York Yankees signed Tomko to a minor league contract with an invitation to spring training.
-He began the season with Triple-A Scranton.
-He was called up by the Yankees on May 9.
-Tomko was designated for assignment on July 21, 2009, to make room on the roster for Sergio Mitre.
-He criticized the Yankees for not using him enough, despite his excellent spring training and minor league numbers, and said his 5.25 ERA was due to a lack of use.
-He was released on July 29.
+He began the season with Triple-A Scranton as a reliever but was called up by the Yankees on May 9.
+Tomko allowed 12 runs on 19 hits across 15 appearances out of the Yankees bullpen.
+Tomko was designated for assignment on July 21 to make room on the roster for Sergio Mitre.
+He was given his out right release on July 29.
+Tomko criticized the Yankees for not using him enough, despite his excellent spring training and minor league numbers, and said his 5.25 ERA was due to a lack of use.